flowernert/loupedeckapp/README.md

 ## Current status

-Can program touchbutton images and can configure shell commands to be executed when a touchbutton or an encoder is pressed Can save images and commands to a profile file, can restore the profile, restoring will update the GUI and load back images to the loupedeck device
+Can program touchbutton images and can configure actions(shell commands or hotkey) to be executed when a touchbutton or an encoder is pressed/rotated
+Can save images and actions to a profile file, can restore the profile, restoring will update the GUI and load back images to the loupedeck device
-Workspaces implemented
+Workspaces concept implemented on physical buttons 0-7

 ## Pre-requisite